wmorgan/dcos-docs/1.7/usage/tutorials/spark/index.md

 # Installing

-Assuming you have a DC/OS cluster up and running, the first step is to [install Spark](https://docs.mesosphere.com/manage-service/spark/).
-As the minimum cluster size for this tutorial I recommend at least three nodes with 2 CPUs and 2 GB of RAM available, each:
+Assuming you have a DC/OS cluster up and running, the first step is to install Spark.
+The minimum cluster size recommended for this tutorial is at least three nodes with 2 CPUs and 2 GB of RAM available, each:

 ```bash
 $ dcos package install spark